opnfv/joid/docs/release/userguide/userguide.rst

 vSwitch, OpenContrail, OpenDaylight and ONOS (Open Network Operating System).
 In addition to HA or non-HA mode, it also supports deploying the latest from the development tree (tip).

 The deploy.sh script in the joid/ci directoy will do all the work for you.
-For example, the following deploys OpenStack Newton with OpenvSwitch in a HA mode.
+For example, the following deploys OpenStack Pike with OpenvSwitch in a HA mode.

 ::

-  ~/joid/ci$  ./deploy.sh -o newton -s nosdn -t ha -l custom -f none -m openstack
+  ~/joid/ci$  ./deploy.sh -o pike -s nosdn -t ha -l custom -f none -m openstack

 The deploy.sh script in the joid/ci directoy will do all the work for you.
 For example, the following deploys Kubernetes with Load balancer on the pod.